-Despite a prevailing climate of intolerance, attitudes toward transsexuals and transgender people have been moving forward.
-Activist groups, civil society organizations, and LGBT associations have been working to improve people's understanding of what it means to be transgender, and conditions have gotten better.
-In January, after civil organizations put pressure on the authorities, the owner of a Turkish bath who refused entrance to a trans woman was charged and fined for discrimination, which is a hell of a novelty in Istanbul.
+Despite a prevailing climate of intolerance, attitudes towards transsexuals and transgender people have been moving forward.
+Activist groups, civil society organisations, and LGBT associations have been working to improve people's understanding of what it means to be transgender, and conditions have bettered.
+In January, after civil organisations put pressure on the authorities, the owner of a Turkish bath who refused entrance to the establishment to a trans woman got charged and fined for discrimination, which is a hell of a novelty in Istanbul.

-However, these bottom-up initiatives can't stop the highest political spheres from committing misdemeanors.
-A bill passed in 2013 in regard to hate crimes didn't include those targeted because of their sexual orientation.
+However, these bottom-up initiatives can't stop the highest political spheres from committing misdemeanours.
+A bill voted in 2013 in regard of hate crimes didn't include those targeted because of their sexual orientation.
 In judicial ranks, discrimination is also alarming as courts often apply a "heavy provocation" condition to resolve cases of violence or trans murders.